 Step 1: Define the Class Objectives and Goals: Before you start planning, outline the objectives and goals of the class.
-Do you want to introduce basic photography concepts, teach them about different photography styles, or focus on a specific project like a storytelling series?
-Clarifying your goals will guide the rest of your planning process.
+Do you want to introduce basic photography concepts, teach them about different photography styles, or focus on a specific project?
+Once you define your goals, this will help guide you through the rest of the planning process.

 Step 2: Choose the Age Group and Class Size: Determine the age group you'll be teaching and set your class size.
 If it's your first time teaching photography to kids, I recommend to keep the class size small with about 10-12 students.
 Or if it helps you feel more comfortable you can start even smaller with a group of 5-6 children.